XCOM 2 Class Analysis: Skirmisher

 First and foremost, Battlelord performs best in situations you should be endeavoring to avoid happening, and that in War of the Chosen are quite practical to mostly-reliably avoid happening: when you've pulled too many pods at once.
 A sub-point of this is that Battlelord isn't so powerful that it lets you flip things around and dominate in those circumstances -a Skirmisher is very unlikely to single-handedly wipe out three pods just because you triggered Battlelord.

 Second, the Skirmisher is actually not particularly well-equipped to leverage Battlelord.
 Skirmishers don't have ways to stay safe in the open, need to get in close to reliably do damage, and are already tuned to rely on their ability to output multiple offensive actions per turn to justify their presence on a squad.
 A Ranger with Battlelord would be able to potentially Slash one target after another.
 A Sharpshooter with Battlelord would be able to take a series of shots in safety.
-A Specialist with Battlelord would appreciate being able to spit out multiple of their powerful offensive ability in rapid succession.
+A Specialist with Battlelord would appreciate being able to spit out multiple of their powerful offensive abilities in rapid succession.
 A Grenadier with Battlelord would be able to wreck enemy Cover with a grenade, Demolition, or Saturation Fire and follow up by shooting the exposed targets as Battlelord triggered.
 A Psi Operative with Battlelord would be able to cram multiple of their powerful abilities into a single turn, disabling, Dominating, or outright killing multiple enemies.
 A SPARK with Battlelord would be able to relatively fearlessly advance to flank and whatnot and output high damage in general.
 A Templar with Battlelord and Parry would be essentially invincible.

 Only a Reaper would be liable to be a worse abuser of Battlelord than a Skirmisher.